ChristosGoulas/Latex-Editor/README.md

 LatexEditor, an application that facilitates the writing and maintenance of Latex documents.

 # Purpose
-Latex is a well known high quality document preparation markup language [1,2,3,4].
+Latex is a well known high quality document preparation markup language.
 It provides a large variety of styles and commands that enable advanced document formatting.
 Typically, a Latex document is compiled with a tool like MikTex, Lyx, etc. to produce a respective formatted document in pdf, ps, etc.
 Formatting documents with Latex is like a programming process as it involves the proper usage of Latex